codam-coding-college/MLX42/README.md

 ```

 4. Compile Program
-With normal brew you can now simply compile the program with:
+With the normal brew version you can now simply compile the program with:
 ```bash
 ➜  ~ gcc main.c libmlx42.a -lglfw ...
 ```